0xcd0e/docker-powerdns/README.md

 $ docker run --name pdns \
   -p 53:53 \
   -p 53:53/udp \
+  -v /some/host/path:/etc/powerdns
-  0xzz/powerdns:latest \
+  0xzz/powerdns:latest
-    --cache-ttl=60 \
-    --allow-axfr-ips=127.0.0.1,10.0.1.2
 ```

+On startup, the container will create a default config file in /etc/powerdns if pdns.conf doesnt exist.

 ## Configuration

 **PowerDNS Configuration:**

-Append the PowerDNS setting to the command as shown in the example above.
+Append the PowerDNS setting to the command.
 See `docker run --rm 0xzz/powerdns --help`

+or

+Edit the config file /etc/powerdns/pdns.conf that gets created on first boot.

 ## License